 Your urinary bladder is a balloon-shaped organ that stores urine from the kidneys until it’s released through the urethra.
 The bladder is located in the pelvic cavity between the pelvic bones.
-It can hold around 2 cups of urine.
+It can hold around

 When the bladder is filling with urine, the muscles in the bladder wall relax.
 When it’s time to urinate, the bladder wall muscles tighten to help push urine out through the urethra.

 A thickening of the bladder wall can be a sign of several medical conditions.
 It’s usually accompanied by other symptoms, too.
 Many of these conditions are easily treatable with an early diagnosis.

 The muscular wall of your bladder tends to grow thicker if it has to work harder to urinate.
 It can also thicken if it becomes irritated and inflamed.
 Scarring of the bladder wall may also cause it to thicken.

 A UTI is often the result of bacteria entering the urethra and then the bladder.
 These infections are more common among females than males.

 UTIs are often associated with sexual intercourse, but a woman who isn’t sexually active can also develop a bladder infection.
 This is simply because of the amount of bacteria in and around the vagina.

 One of the major responses to a UTI is inflammation of the bladder wall, a condition known as cystitis.
 Prolonged inflammation can lead to thickening of the wall.
 Some other causes of cystitis include inflammation triggered by cancer treatments, like radiation and chemotherapy, or prolonged use of a catheter.

 Abnormal tissue growth in the bladder wall causes tumors to grow and the wall to thicken.
 Noncancerous (benign) tumors include papillomas.
 For some cases, viruses may be the cause of these growths.